alegw/alegw.github.io/now.md

 # This page
 I last updated this page on February 17, 2016.

-This page is part of a movement started by [Derek Sivers](https://sivers.org/).
+This is part of a movement started by [Derek Sivers](https://sivers.org/).
 [See what other people are doing now](http://www.nownownow.com).